TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 All the top 5 priciest products in the dataset share the same price tag of ₹ 12,999.
 A noteworthy observation is the consistency in product types, with a focus on suits, jackets, and sweatshirts.
 This suggests that these high-priced items cater to a particular niche or demand for sophisticated and stylish men's apparel.

 ## **Brand Analysis**

 ### 1. By rating, which top 10 brands are performing?
 This analysis reveals the performance of top 10 brands based on weighted averages, combining factors like the number of products and average ratings.
-Reebok stands out as the top performer with a weighted average of 0.465.
-Arbour closely follows in the second spot with a weighted average of 0.433.
+The weighted average allows for a fair evaluation, giving prominence to brands with a combination of high ratings and a substantial product presence.

+In this context, Reebok emerges as the top performer, showcasing consistent excellence across a significant product range.
+Arbour closely follows in the second spot, demonstrating a commendable balance between quality and quantity.
+Notably, Keoti, despite having an average rating of 3.82, ranks sixth when considering the weighted average.
+This highlights the significance of the weighted average, which ensures that both ratings and the number of products contribute meaningfully to how top-performing brands are ranked.

 ![image](https://github.com/TendaiPhikiso/Flipkart-Dataset-Findings/assets/57633068/ed6e57e2-2b66-4d4e-b09f-1235e42f6f63)